 Contact restrictions: Gatherings of not more than 5 people or 2 households allowed

-- For private celebrations (such as weddings, funerals and birthdays) there is also a limit of 5 people or two households.
+- For private celebrations (such as weddings and birthdays) there is also a limit of 5 people or two households.

-- Furthermore, the distance requirement of 1.5 meters and the obligation to wear masks in certain public areas remain unchanged.
+- The distance requirement of 1.5 meters and the obligation to wear masks in certain public areas remain unchanged.

-- These regulations apply accordingly to the gastronomy, hospitality and cultural sectors.
+- These regulations apply accordingly to the gastronomy, hospitality and art sectors.

 Ban on alcohol consumption and sales at certain times

 - In gastronomy, the distribution of food and beverages for consumption on the spot is prohibited from 9 pm - but does not apply to takeaways.

 More information on hygiene measures and rules in catering (in German)

-Night ban on alcohol in certain Munich squares
+Night ban on alcohol in certain areas in Munich

-From October 17th, the nocturnal alcohol ban applies every day in the following locations :
+Since October 17th, the night ban on alcohol has applied every day in the following locations :

 - Gerner Bridge (Nymphenburg Palace Canal)